Center for Student Well-Being

 Student Health Services

-Student Health services include medical services and wellness resources to promote students' physical and emotional well-being.
-Some of the services we provide are prevention and care for colds, flu, sore throats, aches, and pains; collection of required immunization records for students taking in-person classes; pregnancy testing and referrals to reproductive health providers in the community; referrals to community partners such as Trillium Health, Finger Lakes Family Care, Planned Parenthood and Safe Harbors of the Finger Lakes; alcohol screening and AOD education; tobacco cessation; physical activity strategies; healthy and inexpensive eating strategies; and injury prevention and care for strains, sprains, and wounds.
-All services are offered with a registered nurse or family nurse practitioner.
-Students have access to the FLCC Student Health Portal, which is used for students to upload medical documentation such as their immunization records or securely message a Health Services provider with questions.
+Student Health Services provides medical services and wellness resources to promote students’ physical and emotional well-being.
+Services include prevention and care for colds, flu, sore throats, aches, and pains; collection of required immunization records for students taking in-person classes; referrals to reproductive health providers in the community; referrals to community partners such as Trillium Health, Finger Lakes Family Care, Planned Parenthood, and Safe Harbors of the Finger Lakes; alcohol screening and alcohol and other drug education; tobacco cessation; physical activity strategies; healthy and inexpensive eating strategies; and injury prevention and care for strains, sprains, and wounds.

 Virtual Care from Anywhere